Hijazi313/node-kafka-booking-microservice/README.md

 ```

-## Run in Development Mode With docker-compose
+## Run in Production Mode With docker-compose

 To run the project in a production environment, use the following command: